 According to a recent study, certain words are more persuasive than others and can influence your buyers the most successfully.
 These include words like ‘suddenly’, ‘announcing’, ‘introducing’, ‘sensational’, ‘revolutionary’ and ‘miracle’.
 Persuasive vocabulary is there to help your sales – use it!

 40 to 80 characters are best for product descriptions – keep it to the point, and don’t exhaust the reader.
 Try to reduce fluff words and long wording and phrases that will just annoy your reader and don’t add any extra value to your point.
+For Amazon listing, you should keep below 200 characters.
+The platform allows for 250 characters but the additional characters get suppressed.

 A listing and title can be the most convincing text in the world – but none of this matters if the design is flawed.
 Make sure your listing is easy to read online – format your listing correctly so readers know where the headlines are and where the subheadings are.
 Headings should be 16 to 20-point font size, so they stand out.
 Your text should be no less than 11 or 12 font size.
 Avoid using too much color or gimmicky fonts like comic sans.
 This leaves your listing looking unprofessional.